CrispStrobe/Susurrus/README.md

-# Susurrus: Whsiper Audio Transcription GUI
+# Susurrus: Whisper Audio Transcription GUI

 Susurrus is a flexible audio transcription frontend that leverages various AI models, mostly based on OpenAI Whisper, and backends to convert speech to text.
 It transcribes audio files, including online content, using a number of optional models and pipelines.